Sanam20302/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-StreamLit App for sentiment analysis of data.
+StreamLit App for Sentiment Analysis of data.